Accounting principles for the consolidated financial statements

 Wärtsilä Corporation is a Finnish listed company organised under the laws of Finland and domiciled in Helsinki.
-The address of its registered office is John Stenbergin ranta 2, 00530 Helsinki.
-Wärtsilä Corporation is the parent company in Wärtsilä Group.
+The address of its registered office is Hiililaiturinkuja 2, 00180 Helsinki.
+Wärtsilä Corporation is the ultimate parent company in the Wärtsilä Group.

-Wärtsilä is a global leader in complete lifecycle power solutions for the marine and energy markets.
-By emphasising technological innovation and total efficiency, Wärtsilä maximises the environmental and economic performance of the vessels and power plants of its customers.
+Wärtsilä is a global leader in smart technologies and complete lifecycle solutions for the marine and energy markets.
+By emphasising sustainable innovation, total efficiency, and data analytics, Wärtsilä maximises the environmental and economic performance of the vessels and power plants of its customers.

-In 2012, Wärtsilä's net sales totalled EUR 4.7 billion with approximately 18,900 employees.
-The company has operations in nearly 170 locations in 70 countries around the world.
-Wärtsilä is listed on the NASDAQ OMX Helsinki, Finland.
+In 2018, Wärtsilä’s net sales totalled EUR 5.2 billion with approximately 19,000 employees.
+The company has operations in over 200 locations in more than 80 countries around the world.
+Wärtsilä is listed on Nasdaq Helsinki.

 Basis of preparation

 The consolidated financial statements are prepared in accordance with the International Financial Reporting Standards (IFRS) by applying IAS and IFRS standards and their SIC and IFRIC interpretations, which were in force on 31 December 2018.
 International Financial Reporting Standards refer to the standards, and their interpretations, approved for application in the EU in accordance with the procedures stipulated in the EU’s regulation (EC) No. 1606/2002 and embodied in Finnish accounting legislation and the statutes enacted under it.
 The notes to the consolidated financial statements also comply with the Finnish accounting and corporate legislation.